Seryozha95/Instigate_traning/Library/libraryBooks/Readme.txt

     The rules of using the library:

-        Insert  "java Main" in your terminal
+        Insert  "make" in your terminal
         Insert your database
         After it the workers of library will make a contact with you